You are here

 Policy: Food Restriction for Rodents (IACUC)

 Rodents must be fed a nutritionally complete diet ad libitum unless adequate scientific justification for food restriction is provided in the animal use protocol.

-All protocols involving food restriction must include monitoring procedures which will ensure the animal's welfare and compliance with the approved proposal.
+All protocols involving food restriction must include monitoring procedures which will ensure the animal's welfare.

 Food restriction may be related to animal body weight, weight or amount of an ad libitum diet, or energy content of a diet.

 Food restriction for research should be scientifically justified (NRC1 ).
 There is extensive literature on health benefits from some forms of food restriction.
 Welfare of the animals may be improved by a regimen of food restriction rather than ad libitum feeding.

-Food restriction is often used in behavioral experiments in which animals are food-deprived for a period of time and then tested in behavioral tasks where food serves as a positive reinforcement.
+Behavioral research often uses animals restricted from food for a period of time and then tested in tasks where food serves as a positive reinforcement.
 Either immediately after the test session or after a short delay, the animals are fed their ration of food that complements the amount of food consumed during the test session.
-The total amount of food eaten is typically held constant or varied slightly depending on whether the animal is above or below a specified target weight.
+The total amount of food eaten is typically held constant, or varied slightly, depending on whether the animal is above or below a specified target weight.
 Often rodents are maintained at 80-90% of their free fed body weights.
-In some cases, rats are given food rations adequate to maintain a particular body weight that promotes health and at the same time motivates the animals to work for food reinforcement.
+In some cases, rats are given food rations adequate to maintain a particular healthy body weight and motivate the animals to work for food reinforcement.
 Studies involving use of food restriction often take months or even years to complete; therefore, a question that invariably arises is whether long-term food restriction regimens are healthy for rodents.